The spring market is over.

 Similarly, the sale-to-list price ratio for TRREB has also tapped out its seasonal cycle, plateauing around 105% and likely headed down into the slower summer.
 This means that although demand is strong, the expectations of buyers and sellers are beginning to diverge.

-Daniel is a regular contributor in the Canadian media as one of the most trusted, unbiased, and balanced sources of real estate insight.
-As a result, his real estate expertise has been featured in The Wall Street Journal, CBC, BNN Bloomberg, and The Globe and Mail, among others.
-Daniel has built a captive audience of over 100,000 real estate investors across multiple social media platforms by providing primary research and market analysis.
+Daniel is a trusted voice in the Canadian real estate market, regularly contributing to media outlets such as The Wall Street Journal, CBC, Bloomberg, and The Globe and Mail.
+His expertise and balanced insights have earned him a dedicated audience of over 100,000 real estate investors across multiple social media platforms, where he shares primary research and market analysis.